bytedance/ByteMLPerf/byte_mlperf/backends/IPU/README.md

 Byte MLPerf supports the Graphcore [Intelligence Processing Unit (IPU)](https://www.graphcore.ai/products/ipu), built for Artificial Intelligence and Machine Learning.

+The Graphcore® C600 IPU-Processor card is a dual-slot, full-height PCI Express Gen4 card containing Graphcore’s Mk2 IPU with <b>FP8 support</b>, designed to accelerate machine intelligence applications for <b>both training and inference</b>.
+All other components are supplied by industry-standard vendors.

+The C600 has a thermal design power (TDP) of 185 W running typical workloads and is passively cooled when installed in a suitable chassis enclosure.
+The maximum power of the card is capped and can be configured to be higher or lower, should that be required.

+All the memory on the card is contained within the IPU, providing extremely high bandwidth to the processing cores.
+There is a total of 900 MB of In-Processor-Memory in the IPU.

+The IPU has 1,472 individual machine intelligence cores, generating up to 560 teraFLOPS of FP8 and 280 teraFLOPS of FP16 compute.

+The C600 card supports four IPU-Links with a total of 1 Tbps bi-directional bandwidth.
+C600 cards can be joined together into a cluster of up to eight C600 cards, with each pair of cards linked together with an IPU-Link cable carrying 2 IPU-Links.
+This gives a much higher IPU-IPU interconnect speed than is available through the PCIe bus alone.

+For more information of the Graphcore® C600, please refer to [C600 cards](https://docs.graphcore.ai/en/latest/hardware.html#c600-cards).

 # How to access IPUs

 To use IPUs you must have access to a system with IPU devices.
 To get access see [getting started](https://www.graphcore.ai/getstarted).